Spring Lake Recreation and Senior Center

 Book Nook

 Thanks to donations, we have several bookshelves filled with many different genres of good book titles for you to choose from.
 Grab a book, have a seat, and drift away.
 We also have a set of encyclopedias.
-Books may be borrowed through the office.
+Books may be borrowed with approval through the office.

 55+; Mon-Fri.; 8:15 am-4:45 pm; Free

-55+; Mon.-Fri; 8 am-5 pm
+55+; Mon.-Fri; 8 am-5 pm; Free

 BINGO